happyjack27/autoredistrict/README.md

 TODO:
+* save project
+* import result column
 * export all columns, including new district, to .dbf.
-* remember opened geo file path, opened project file path.
-* save project
-* more population column selection on to main view (and remember it)
+* move population column selection on to main view (and remember it) (and remember from layer selection)
 * remember demographics columns and show on layer selection
 * add multiple demographics and elections